shov/wpci/README.md

 You can check all container running well using `docker-compose ps`, and stop all with `docker-compose stop`
 * Open website on `localhost` in your browser and make install wordpress
+* Go wp admin Appearance -> Themes and turn on the wpci theme (it should be in the list)
+* Go Settings -> Permalinks and turn off plain mode
+* Go Plugins and activate Advanced Custom Fields plugin
+* Research src/app/App.php to understanding routes

+### Development

+The project still under construction, as [the task board I'm using Trello](https://trello.com/b/bEfVUNZF/wpci)